A look at some of the winners in House races around the US

 Shalala is originally from Cleveland, is of Lebanese descent and has a twin sister.
 She has lived in the Miami area since 2001.

+Mucarsel-Powell has spent most of her adult career working for nonprofit organizations in Miami such as the Coral Restoration Foundation and the Zoo Miami Foundation.
+She was an associate dean at Florida International University college of medicine.

+Among her top issues are expanding access to health care, addressing climate change, curbing gun violence, making college affordable and providing workers with a living wage.
+She has also pledged to hold the Trump administration accountable.”

-Associated Press writers Karen Matthews in New York City; William J. Kole in Boston; Kyle Potter in St. Paul, Minn.; and Curt Anderson in Miami contributed to this report.
+Associated Press writers Karen Matthews in New York City; Ryan Foley in Iowa City, Iowa; Denise Lavoie in Richmond, Va.; Russell Contreras in Albuquerque, N.M.; John Hanna in Topeka, Kan.; Mary Esch in Kingston, N.Y.; William J. Kole in Boston; Kyle Potter in St. Paul, Minn..; Corey Williams in Detroit; Curt Anderson in Miami; and Russell Contreras in Albuquerque, N.M., contributed to this report.